Everton vs Man City predictions, team news, betting tips, odds and Bet Builder

 Everton vs Manchester City betting odds

 Sign up with Hills to bet on Everton vs Manchester City in the Premier League.
-Here are the latest odds for Monday's match:
+Here are the latest odds for today's match:

 |Market